sentiampc/sentialabs.github.io/_posts/2017-05-09-Github-CodeBuild-Integration.md

 author: svdgraaf
 ---

-As you might know, it's currently not possible to use an AWS CodePipeline for multiple branches.
-So if you want to run integration tests whenever you create a branch/PR on your repository.
-You're pretty much forced to use some other external service like Bitbucket Pipelines, Hound or what have you.
-But you don't have to anymore!
+As you might know, AWS CodeBuild is a service by AWS which can run your integration test or builds for you.
+It can be triggered by CodePipeline to deliver artifacts, and you can use CodeDeploy to deploy those artifacts to your servers.

+Unfortunately, it's currently not possible to connect CodeBuild directly to Github.
+Which is where this project comes in.
+This project creates an endpoint for your github repository webhook, which is called every time you create/update a Pull Request.

-The nice thing about having your build run in CodeBuild, is that everyting is completely serverless.
-Everything also runs within your own AWS account, so you don't have to setup any additional billing, etc. On top of that, your AWS CodeBuild project builds are free for the first month (base on the free tier)!
+The nice thing about having your builds run in AWS CodeBuild, is that everyting is completely serverless.
+Everything also runs within your own AWS account, so you don't have to setup any additional billing, etc. On top of that, your AWS CodeBuild project builds are free for the first month (based on the free tier)!
+And ofcourse you get IAM control out of the box.

 Quick launch 🚀
 ---------------